-Our story starts on the farm.
+Our story starts on the farm

 The CSA Model

 ArtCrop is modeled after Community Supported Agriculture (CSA), only with art!
 Traditionally when you buy a CSA share, you're paying farmers in advance of the growing season.
 The farmers then use the funds to jumpstart their planting.
 In return, the members can expect regular deliveries of fresh produce dropped off at a convenient location.
 Similarly, when you buy an art share, you're paying the artist in advance to create a one-time piece of artwork.
-With ArtCrop, we partner with artists and farmers to bring you art and food as part of your share.
+With ArtCrop, we partner with artists and farmers to bring you both art and food as part of your share.

 Why CSAs For Art & Food?

 Artists and farmers share parallel struggles in their ability to thrive despite their unique skills and large influence in keeping local and global cultures alive.
 The goal of the CSA is to support both the artists and farmers through alternative cooperative market economies.
 CSA is not just an art and food delivery service, but rather a social contract rooted in community, mutuality, and stewardship.
 We do so with respect to sharing the land, Hmong culture and the local economy.
 So when you sign up to join the CSA, you’re not only lifting up over 130 Hmong farmers and artists, you’re also building up wealth, community, and culture for future generations.

 Raise awareness and support for Hmong artists and farmers as cultural makers

 Build global Hmong arts and agriculture connections for generations to come